-- 2. Normally the shift shall not start before 6 A.M. and end no later than 6 P.M. consisting of eight (8) hr shifts.
+- (i) Application for flexible hours can be made on the following basis: - 1.
+Work week shall consist of eight (8) hours per day, forty (40) hours per week. - 2.
+Normally the shift shall not start before 6 A.M. and end no later than 6 P.M. consisting of eight (8) hr shifts.
 No shift differential will be paid. - 3.
-Request for shift changes will be considered for approval provided that:

-- a) a foreman works similar shifthours; - b) a minimum of two people work the shift; - c) efficiency of work completed is not impaired; - d) no additional costs are incurred as a result of the requested change. - 4.
+Request for shift changes will be considered for approval provided that: - a) a foreman works similar shift hours; - b) a minimum of two (2) people work the shift; - c) efficiency of work completed is not impaired; - d) no additional costs are incurred as a result of the requested change. - 4.
 The mutually agreed shift must have a stop and start date and must consist of a minimum of five (5) consecutive shifts. - 5.
-All Employees on this shift will start and stop at the same time. - 6.
-Ten working days written notice of request shift alteration to be given to the Director of Operations. - 7.
+All Employees on this shift will start and stop at the same time.

+- 6. Ten (10) working days written notice of request shift alteration to be given to the Director of Operations. - 7.
 Pursuant to 3a, b, c, d, above, approval will not be unreasonably withheld. - 8.
 Approval will be by mutual agreement of the Employer and the Union.